-There will be one map quiz, one mid-term, one film quiz, and a final exam.
+There will be one map quiz, one mid-term, one film quiz, and a quiz on identification of sites and artifacts.

-- A map quiz will be administered on February 6 and will focus on major geographical placement of various civilizations discussed through February 4; drawing maps and identifying key geographical features will be included.
-The quiz will count 10% of the final grade. - The mid-term exam on February 20 will include question on readings, lectures, and class discussions through Feb.
-18. The format will be discussed before the exam and will likely include a short essay, some multiple choice, true-false, and short identifications.
-The mid-term will count for 20% of the final grade. - The second quiz on April 10 will focus on film content up to this point in the semester and will count 10% of the final grade. - The cumulative final exam-covering the entire semester-may use multiple formats, including the identifications of illustrations of sites and artifacts.
-It will count for 25% of the final grade. - Failure to present a valid excuse for missing an exam will result in a "0" for the exam.
+• A map quiz will be administered on September 21 and will focus on major geographical placement of various civilizations discussed through September 20; drawing maps and identifying key geographical features will be included.
+The quiz will count 10% of the final grade.

+- The mid-term exam on October 5 will include question on readings, lectures, and class discussions through October 3.
+The format will be discussed before the exam and will likely include a short essay, some multiple choice, true-false, and short identifications.
+The mid-term will count for 20% of the final grade. - The second quiz on November 16 will focus on film content up to this point in the semester and will count 10% of the final grade. - A quiz will focus on identifications of illustrations of sites and artifacts.
+It will count for 20% of the final grade and will be administered on December 5. - Failure to present a valid excuse for missing an exam or in-class exercise will result in a "0" for the exam.
 There will be makeup exams only when a letter from a health professional or university official is presented.

 Grading Summary for Exams: Dates:

-Map Quiz: 10% Feb.
-6
+Map Quiz: 10% Sept.
+21

-Mid-term: 20% Feb.
-20
+Mid-term: 20% Oct.
+5

-Film Quiz: 10% April 10
+Film Quiz: 10% Nov.
+16

-Final Exam: 25% April 30
+ID Quiz : 20% Dec.
+5